 Comparisons

-Below is what is publicly known about how the quote is built, who the pricing is designed for, and what a $39/month iOS-only tool covers instead.
+Below is what is publicly known about how the quote is built, who the pricing is designed for, and what a $39/month self-serve plan covers instead.

 Why doesn’t Sensor Tower publish its prices?